-Was Your Loved One a Victim of Nursing Abuse or Neglect in Fort Pierce?
+Did Your Loved One Suffer Nursing Home Abuse In Fort Pierce?

 When our elderly parents or loved ones need assistance with daily tasks, or have medical conditions that require special monitoring, entering a nursing home may be a well-intentioned and necessary option; however, as the demand for nursing home care has increased, so has the amount of nursing home abuse and neglect cases.
 According to the National Center on Elder Abuse (NCEA), one-third of all nursing homes in the United States have been cited for violations, with those suffering from dementia at greater risk than those without.